futtetennista/mars-rover/README.md

 ├── package.yaml # dependecies file in yaml
 ├── src
 │   ├── Parser.hs # input parser
-│   └── RobotV1.hs # business logic
+│   └── Robot.hs # business logic
 ├── stack.yaml # build file
 ├── stack.yaml.lock # build file lock
 └── test
     └── Main.hs # test module
     ├── ParserTest.hs # input parser tests
-    └── RobotV1Test.hs # business logic tests
+    └── RobotTest.hs # business logic tests
 ```

 ## Assumptions

 The problem description leaves some details a little bit vague and I had
-to make some assumptions in order to implementat a solution.
+to make some assumptions in order to implement a solution.

 > The world should be modelled as a grid with size m x n